JellyBitz/vSRO-ServerAddon/README.md

 ### Examples

-1. Adds item(s) to the inventory from character
+1. Adds item(s) to the inventory from player
 ```sql
 INSERT INTO [SRO_VT_SHARD].[dbo].[_ExeGameServer]
 (